jadijadi/lpic1book/content/1024_use_debian_package_management.md

  with), FTP, or over a custom and faster protocol if bzr is installed in the remote end.
  .
- Merging in Bazaar is easy, as the implementation is able to avoid many spurious conflicts, deals well with repeated merges between branches, and is able to handle modifications to renamed files correctly.
+ Merging in Bazaar is easy, as the implementation can avoid many spurious conflicts deals well with repeated merges between branches, and can handle modifications to renamed files correctly.
  .
- Bazaar is written in Python, and has a flexible plugin interface which can be used to extend its functionality.
+ Bazaar is written in Python and has a flexible plugin interface that can be used to extend its functionality.
 Many plugins exist, providing useful commands (bzrtools), graphical interfaces (qbzr), or native interaction with Subversion branches (bzr-svn).
  .
- Install python-paramiko if you are going to push branches to remote hosts with sftp, and python-pycurl if you'd like for SSL certificates always to be verified.
+ Install python-paramiko if you are going to push branches to remote hosts with sftp, and python-pycurl if you'd like SSL certificates always to be verified.
 Homepage: http://bazaar-vcs.org
 Original-Maintainer: Debian Bazaar Maintainers <pkg-bazaar-maint@lists.alioth.debian.org>
 ```
-Or even **purge** an installed packages; removing the package and all of its configurations.
-To Purge a pckages use the **-P** or **--purge** switch.
+Or even **purge** an installed package; removing the package and all of its configurations.
+To Purge a package use the **-P** or **--purge** switch.

 There is also **-L** to check the files and directories a package installed: